Understanding the impact of your road traffic accident injuries

 What are the time limits for road traffic accident claims?

 To qualify for a road traffic accident compensation claim, you must have been hurt within the last three years.
-The accident must also have been all or partly someone's else's fault.
+The accident must also have been all or partly someone else's fault.
+All time periods listed below are to settle the claim or start legal proceedings.

-• If you were 18 or over when the traffic accident happened, you've got three years to make a personal injury claim from the accident date.
+- If you were 18 or over when the road accident happened, you've got three years to make a personal injury claim from the accident date.

 There are circumstances where you may have longer.
-For example, if you or a loved one has suffered a serious head or brain injury.
+For example, if you or a loved one suffered a serious head or brain injury and so lacks mental capacity.
+In this instance, there is no time limit, unless the Claimant regains their mental capacity, at which point the 3 years starts to run, even if they lose capacity again.

 Part of our promise to you is that we'll never rush or pressure you into making a claim.
-We're here to give you the impartial road accident compensation advice you need to make a decision that's right for you.
-If you're eligible and decide to proceed, we'll pair you with one of our specialist road traffic accident solicitors.
+We're here to give you the impartial road traffic accident compensation advice you need to decide what's right for you.
+If you're eligible and decide to proceed, we'll pair you with specialist road traffic accident solicitors.
 We can usually do this on the same call.

 Common types of road traffic accident